Taxi, RER or Bus – How to get to Paris from Charles de Gaulle?

 Is this a good option when traveling with young children and/or bulky luggage?

-All we can do is help you make up your mind, by providing you the pros and the cons of the various means of travel between Charles de Gaulle Airport and the centre of Paris.
+All we can do is help you make up your mind, by providing you the pros and the cons on how to get to Paris from Charles de Gaulle Airport.

 We’ve got dozens of articles and photos on store for you; major landmarks of course, but also a wealth of lesser known sites and areas.
 Ready?